Dex Switch Review

 Dex looked great in the trailer.
 I'm excited to try it.
 It was similar to other indie, exciting games I've enjoyed on Switch.
 However, I was unaware that the original game had debuted five years ago in 2015.
 While the trailer seemed cool, I was aware that it would have some old mechanics.
 It still seemed fascinating to me that the film's story was about a mysterious, blue-haired woman who is capable of taking names and kickbutt in a colourful, cyberpunk world.

-See also Samsung Galaxy A32 5G Review
+See also Ace Vpn Review

 Of course, the game begins with a vague setup, they must stay mysterious after all.
 Dex's story isn't very clear.
 But she seems to be awesome and bad guys want her.
 That's all that you need.
 Dex has fallen into the sewers.
 It is here that she meets some dubious characters.
 To progress, Dex has to fight her way through this gross, sewer gang.
 So, your first fight is against three enemies, with no real tutorial or information.
 You can punch and kick, but good luck getting a hit in.
 They will block all your strikes.
 You could call it a hobby.
 It was this guy that made me so mad about the first fight.
 He blocked nearly every punch.
 It was about one out of 10 hits that I got in.